TrudeEH/web/content/notes/ready/how_to_computer/index.md

 ##### Electronics

-Implementation using switches and a pull-up resistor:
+Implementation using switches (transistors could be used instead) and a pull-up resistor:
 ![[NAND_circuit.png]]

 ### NOT